mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 ---

-Now that we got this out of the day, lets dive right into the changes for today.
+Now that we got this out of the way, lets dive right into the changes for today.

 # Updated grammar